qsantos/spyce/README.md

 ### Graphical interface (Work-In-Progress)

-The graphical interface requires OpenGL and uses PIL if available (for textures).
-To install both on Debian (Ubuntu), run the relevant command:
+The graphical interface requires the python package `OpenGL` and uses `PIL` if available (for textures).
+To install both on Debian (Ubuntu), run the relevant
+command:

 ```bash
 $ sudo apt-get install python-opengl python-pil